D-WIS/DDHub-Semantic-Interoperability/README.md

 Some descriptions of typical drilling signals used for creating the semantical model can be found [here](docs/drilling_signals/home.md).

 Some early architecture can be found [here](docs/architecture/DDHub_architecture.md).

+The DDHub ontology can be found [here for the xml serialization](model/DDHub_xml.owl).
+Auto-generated documentation is [there](model/html/documentation/index-en.html).